andyli071/SQL_Showcase_Retail_Banking_System_Simulation/README.md

-# SQL Showcase - Retail Banking System Simulation
+# Retail Banking System Simulation

 This project simulates a simple retail banking system using SQL.
 It includes table design, sample data, stored procedures, error handling, transactions, and reporting queries.
 The goal is to show real-world SQL skills for data analysis and backend logic.